 And your Recipe:

-In a blender, place almond milk, water, blueberries, peaches, spinach, chia Saving Dinner Perfect Paleo Protein, Saving Dinner Fibermender and Saving Dinner Just Juiced Greens (optional); blend until smooth and enjoy!
+- In a blender, place almond milk, water, blueberries, peaches, spinach, chia, Perfect Paleo Protein, Fibermender, and Just Juiced Veggies (optional); blend until smooth and enjoy!
 It's ok to add a tad more milk of your choice, if a thinner smoothie is preferred.